volaser/volaser-app-old/README.md

 npm install
 ```

-Then to build for android and push to an attached phone run
+Then to build for android and push to an attached phone, in the folder 'android' run:

 ```
 ./gradlew bundleRelease